tuist/tuist/projects/docs/docs/guides/third-party-dependencies.md

 ---
 title: Third-party dependencies
 slug: '/guides/third-party-dependencies'
-edescriptionxceprt: Learn how to define the contract between the dependency managers and Tuist.
+description: Learn how to define the contract between the dependency managers and Tuist.
 ---

 :::warning Work in progress